-Because the kernel protocol is partially integrated with the connected routing table, there are two limitations - it is not possible to connect more kernel protocols to the same routing table and changing route destination (gateway) in an export filter of a kernel protocol does not work.
+Because the kernel protocol is partially integrated with the connected routing table, there are two limitations - it is not possible to connect more kernel protocols to the same routing table and changing route destination persist switch scan time number

+(gateway) in an export filter of a kernel protocol does not work.
 Both limitations can be overcome using another routing table and the pipe protocol.